 Daily from 9:00 to 21:00.

-- on bridges over the Vltava and islands at the same times as on the left bank
+- on the bridges over the Vltava River and the islands at the same time as the places on the left bank.

-11) Which bank of the Vltava is the left and which is the right?
+12. Which bank of the Vltava River is left and which is right?

-- following completion of busking, the objects used for performance (musical instruments, stages, etc.) must be removed from the roadway and may only be placed on the roadway for the duration of the performance.
-As the operator is no longer covered by the Decree once the performance has finished, if these objects remain on the roadway they should have a permit from the competent road administration body.
+- with the public street art performance finished, the objects used for this purpose (i.e. musical instruments, stages, etc.) must be removed from the road, they can only be placed on the road during the performance itself.
+As the public street art performer is no longer covered by the Regulation with the performance finished, if any such items or objects remain on the road, he/she should have a relevant permit issued by the competent road administration authority to this end,

-13) What is the punishment for violating the Decree?
+15. What is the penalty for the violation of the Regulation?